Swendude/JS-functions/index.md

 ## Benefits of functions

 For this part of this tutorial we are going to simulate a day in the life of a professional javascript developer.
-We work for a hip new unicorn startup called _fruits.com_, they sell fruit online and business is booming.
+We work for a new unicorn startup called _fruits.com_, they sell fruit online and business is booming.
 Currently _fruits.com_ only sells apples (it's a startup).

 The storage of the company is managed by an automated system which we have to maintain.
 It allows use to increase and decrease the amount of apples (the stock) in the storage.
 So when _fruits.com_ sells some apples, the system can be updates to reflect the stock.